Music: Palestine and Israel

 As mentioned above, art music was introduced to Israel by the establishment of the Palestine Philharmonic Orchestra and the Radio Symphony Orchestra as well as the music academies in Jerusalem and Tel Aviv.
 As in the rest of the world, there were very few women composers involved in art music.
 Nevertheless, two women stood out for their compositions in Israel during the 1950s and 1960s—Vardina Shlonsky (1905?–1990) and Yardena Alotin (1930–1994).
 A native of Russia, Shlonsky was trained in Berlin and Paris, wrote many compositions and won prizes.
 Alotin was born in Palestine and graduated from the academy in Tel Aviv.
 She became a teacher at the academy and was the first woman composer who was native to Israel.

 In the last decades of the twentieth century a change occurred in the status of women composers in the world and in Israel.
 Among those in Israel are Mary Even-Or (1939–1989); Betty Olivero; Haya Arbel; Noa Blass (b.
 1937); Noa Guy; Rahel Galinne (b.
 1949); Smadar Handelsman; Tsippi Fleischer; Chaya Czernowin (b.
-1957); Hagar Kadima, who chairs the Israel Women Composer’s Forum, an association of approximately forty active Israeli women composers; Shulamit Ran (b.
+1957); Hagar Kadima, who chaired the Israel Women Composer’s Forum, an association of approximately forty active Israeli women composers; Shulamit Ran (b.
 1949); and Joan Franks-Williams (b.
 1930).
 There is also Ella Lazar who, in addition to being a composer, is a successful singer.

 With the exception of Betty Oliviero and Shulamit Ran, who both lived outside Israel for a long time, and to a certain extent Tsippi Fleischer and Chaya Czernowin, none of these women composers managed to penetrate the glass ceiling and win their way into the mainstream.